pressidium/pressidium-yara-rules/README.md

 # 🕵️ Pressidium Yara Rules

 Welcome to the Pressidium Yara Rules repository.
-Here lies a curated set of Yara rules specialized in identifying and warding off WordPress or PHP malware and infections, ensuring a safer harbor for your digital ventures.
+This section contains a carefully chosen collection of Yara rules that are specifically designed to detect and prevent WordPress or PHP malware and viruses, ensuring a safer place for online lifes.

 ## Table of Contents